HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “ a different view from her about that story”in that story.
+I am happy to lean it”s better to say “ teach him Christianity.”

 ★★★★★